trd-paolo/TiKeyboardListener/documentation/readme.md

 * its top is set to 0
 * you can add listeners for events 'keyboard:show' and 'keyboard:hide'
 * listener callbacks has a single argument with two properties: 'height' (the view height) and 'keyboardHeight' (need help? ;))

+## ScrollViews!

+Although it's absolutely transparent when you're just using the module, you may find interesting to know that if you add a ScrollView to the created view w/ the module, it doesn't change the view height as he would do if it were some other kind of view.
+Instead, it's using the contentInset property of the UIScrollView native object.
+That rocks because avoids weird jumping with the scroll views content offset when the keyboard appears / disappears.

 ## Example